boljen/emptyfunctionjs/README.md

 # emptyFunction (Javascript)

-The module exports nothing but an empty function/closure.
+The module exports nothing but an empty function.

 ## install